eth-educators/ethstaker-guides/holesky-node.md

 [Holešky](https://github.com/eth-clients/holesky) is a new Ethereum testnet meant to replace Goerli as a staking, infrastructure and protocol-developer testnet.

 This guide is meant for people with little or some experience in running Ethereum clients and using the command-line interface (CLI).
 It will show you step by step how to setup your machine to join the *Holesky* testnet by giving you the instructions to install and configure all the tools needed.
-It will assume you are using a modern linux distribution with systemd and APT (like Ubuntu 22.04) on a modern x86 CPU (Intel, AMD).
+It will assume you are using a modern linux distribution with systemd and APT (like Ubuntu 22.04 or Debian 12) on a modern x86 CPU (Intel, AMD).
 A clean install of your operating system on a dedicated machine or a virtual machine before proceeding is preferable.

 ## Overview